dmlc/xgboost/doc/parameter.md

         user will get a message when approximate algorithm is chosen to notify this choice.
     - 'exact': Exact greedy algorithm.
     - 'approx': Approximate greedy algorithm using sketching and histogram.
+    - 'hist': Fast histogram optimized approximate greedy algorithm.
+It uses some performance improvements such as bins caching.
 * sketch_eps, [default=0.03]
   - This is only used for approximate greedy algorithm.
   - This roughly translated into ```O(1 / sketch_eps)``` number of bins.